mindgarage-saif/TracX/README.md

-# MoCap Studio: An Advanced Optical Motion Capture Tool
+# TracX: An Advanced Optical Motion Capture Tool

-**MoCap Studio** is an advanced tool designed for optical motion capture (MoCap) of human poses using one or more synchronized cameras.
+**TracX** is an advanced tool designed for optical motion capture of humans using one or more synchronized cameras.
 It supports full end-to-end motion capture pipelines, from video recording to 3D motion export for biomechanical analysis.

 ## Key Features